French feminists denounce 'degrading' seaside postcards

-A French feminist organisation has branded the risque cards “sexist and sometimes pornographic” and launched a campaign to have them removed from newsstands, souvenir shops and tabacs.
+A French feminist organization has branded the risque cards “sexist and sometimes pornographic” and launched a campaign to have them removed from newsstands, souvenir shops and tabacs.

 “These traditional postcards are available to everyone, regardless of age,” the group Femmes Solidaires said in a statement posted on social media.
-“They contribute to a culture of rape, impose a degrading image of women, and help legitimise and trivialise violence against women.”
+“They contribute to a culture of rape, impose a degrading image of women, and help legitimize and trivialize violence against women.”

 The group is demanding that publishers stop printing and selling the cards and has called for support from Marlene Schiappa, France’s gender equality minister, who has been leading a fight against sexual harassment and violence.